When my daughter turned 17, my parents very kindly gave her 2 things for her birthday: firstly, driving lessons and secondly their old

 The bad news is that, although the 11 year old Ford Ka (street value ~£200) cost us nothing, we’ve temporarily become a 2 car family…with all the cost, paperwork and general bullshit that goes along with that.

-As a rule, I’m not a fan of owning more cars.
-As all good FIers know, Satan commutes to Hell in his 4×4 money incineration unit, knocking down cyclists, running over kittens and spewing poisonous fumes into the air as he goes.
-Against that, we have to live in the real world, I want my daughter to be able to drive (its a life skill) and The Escape Artist has learned over time to pick his battles wisely.
+Cars are money incineration units.
+The more you have, the more money you burn.
+So I’m not a fan of owning more cars.
+But we have to live in the real world, I want my daughter to be able to drive (its a life skill) and I’ve learned over time to pick my battles.

 One of the core principles of financial independence is that all assets shall be used as efficiently as possible.
 Nothing should be wasted.
 This is the missing link between personal finance and environmentalism.

 One of the ideas I learned working in corporate finance is that assets have a natural owner.
 The natural owner is the person (or company) who will put the asset to best use; they will get most value from it.
 Ultimately the economy functions best (is most productive) when assets are owned by their natural owner.

 This is why you should get rid of stuff that’s lying around unused in your garage.
 And when you get let something go from your life, it should go to someone that values it properly.
 This is why selling it might be better than giving it away.

 Wherever possible you should either be selling your old stuff on eBay or giving it to a charity shop or to friends or family or otherwise re-homing and / or recycling it.
 When it comes to money, more is more.
 But when it comes to stuff, less is more.